liamstevens/new-world-buddy/README.md

 ## Contents
 This repository contains the logic that drives the decision making process (currently in Python) as well as the infrastructure definition in Terraform.
 There will be more languages and frameworks added to this as the tool matures and reaches the level where having a web front-end, etc. is appropriate.
 ## Usage
-The tool will be hosted at a URL as yet undefined.
-Should you wish to deploy your own version of the tool for some reason, there will be bootstrap scripts to begin the containerisation and deployment process uploaded here in the future.
+The tool was intended to be hosted at a web endpoint, but this has since shifted into a Discord bot.
+This also marks the pivot of the tool to a more general purpose API + interface via Discord.